 A pot on the stove with a towel tucked under and around the lid.

-The best way cook biryani is to cover the simmering rice with a thin kitchen towel, folding the edges up over the lid.
-This helps create a good seal and allowing the rice to cook more evenly.
+Step 3: Cover tightly, placing a thin kitchen towel between the rice and the lid, folding the edges over the lid.
+This helps create a good seal and allows the rice to cook more evenly.
+Reduce heat to medium-low, being sure to maintain a gentle simmer.

 What to serve with Vegetable Biryani